lukereding/writing_tips/writing_tips.md

 > 20\.
 Reflect on the author’s thinking and writing style.
 Does the author
 > present this research logically and clearly?

-Other Writing Tips
+# Other Writing Tips

-These are based on Steven Pinker’s book, “Sense of Style”.
+These are based on Steven Pinker’s book, _Sense of Style_.

-The overarching idea: A writer, in conversation with a reader, directs the reader’s gaze to something in the world (pg 56).
+The overarching idea: __A writer, in conversation with a reader, directs the reader’s gaze to something in the world (pg 56)__.

 -   Avoid metadiscourse and signposting.